-AllTransitTM is a data source platform provided by the Center for Neighborhood Technology that utilizes connectivity, access, and frequency data to better understand the value of transit and enhance service and operations planning.14 This data source was used to evaluate Louisville and its peer cities to see how Louisville performs when considering metrics such as employment, socioeconomic quality, mobility, and others.
-Error!
-Reference source not found. below shows Louisville and peer city (note these statistics are for the principal city only, not the entire service area) performance score as well as five important metrics for measuring transit quality.
+AllTransitTM is a data source platform provided by the Center for Neighborhood Technology that utilizes connectivity, access, and frequency data to better understand the value of transit and enhance service and operations planning.
+This data source was used to evaluate Louisville and its peer cities to see how Louisville performs when considering metrics such as employment, socio-economic quality, mobility, and others.
+Table 8 below shows Louisville and its peer cities' performance score as well as five important metrics for measuring transit quality.